napari/napari/docs/CORE_DEV_GUIDE.md

 ## All Contributors Are Treated The Same

-You now have the ability to push changes directly to the master branch, but should never do so; instead, continue making pull requests as before and in accordance with the [general contributor guide](CONTRIBUTING.md).

-As a core contributor, you gain the ability to merge or approve other contributors' pull requests.
+As a core developer, you gain the ability to merge or approve other contributors' pull requests.
 Much like nuclear launch keys, it is a shared power: you must merge *only after* another core has approved the pull request, *and* after you yourself have carefully reviewed it.
 (See `Reviewing` and especially `Merge Only Changes You Understand` below.)
-To ensure a clean git history, use GitHub's [Squash and Merge](https://help.github.com/articles/merging-a-pull-request/#merging-a-pull-request-on-github) feature to merge, unless you have a good reason not to do so.
+To ensure a clean git history, use GitHub's [Squash and Merge](https://help.github.com/articles/merging-a-pull-request/#merging-a-pull-request-on-github) feature to merge, unless you have a very good reason not to do so.

+You should continue to make your own pull requests as before and in accordance with the [general contributor guide](CONTRIBUTING.md).
+These pull requests still require the approval of another core developer before they can be merged.

 ## Reviewing